js816/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 The suspension coil data was analyzed.
 Summary statistics were generated on the entire dataset.
-The table below shows the overall summary in PSI.
+The table below shows the overall summary in pounds per square inch (PSI).

 ![Total_summary](https://user-images.githubusercontent.com/82730954/128612774-7fef9ef0-7569-41cd-ba7e-2fa3c69f50a7.PNG)